jmsdnns/blag/content/history/wild-man-adams/index.md

 His only real flaw in the way events unfolded, in my opinion, is that he was against the Constitution.
 He was concerned that a powerful federal government would threaten the hard-earned rights and freedoms obtained by the revolution.
 Even though I see this stance as a flaw, it is an understandable one.
 They _just_ had a revolution against centralized control.
 He wasn't alone in this either.
 Massachusetts itself boycotted the Constitutional Convention and became a powerful voice for the [Anti-Federalist](https://en.wikipedia.org/wiki/Anti-Federalism) movement.

 That rejection of the Constitution pushed James Madison into a compromise that created the first ten amendments to the Constitution, aka The Bill Of Rights.
 North Carolina and Rhode Island both held out long enough that Madison, Hamilton, & Jay wrote the Federalist Papers, widely regarded as some of the best legal theory ever written.
 The opposition greatly improved the end result.

 Right up to the end, Samuel was doing his best to convince everyone to do the right thing.
+If you can change people's behavior, you can change the world.
+You can't force them.
+The whole point, according to Samuel, is to convince them.

 ## The Revolutionary, by Stacy Schiff